maurofr/nqueens/README.md

 A backtracking solution to the n queens problem with python.

 The solution starts with a randomly placed queen on the board.

-Then it is displayed on a GUI.
+It is then displayed on a GUI.